trizen/raku-rosettacode/programming_tasks/O/Order_two_numerical_lists.md

 # [Order two numerical lists][1]

-This is already a built-in comparison operator.
+There is already a built-in comparison operator.

 ```perl
 my @a = <1 2 4>;